TheOtherRolesAU/TheOtherRoles/README.md

 ## Guesser
 ### **Team: Crewmates or Impostors**
 The Guesser can be a Crewmate or an Impostor (depending on the settings).\
-The Guesser can shoot a player during the meeting, by guessing its role.
+The Guesser can shoot players during the meeting, by guessing its role.
 If the guess is wrong, the Guesser dies instead.\
-You can select how many players can be shot per meeting and how many players can be shot per game.\
+You can select how many players can be shot per game and if multiple players can be shot during a single meeting.\
 The guesses Impostor and Crewmate are only right, if the player is part of the corresponding team and has no special role.\
 You can only shoot during the voting time.\
 \